 So here we are – in an indefinite lockdown as the Coronavirus pandemic wrecks everything in its path.
 If you’re anything like me, you’ve probably had a few trips cancelled thanks to global travel bans and grounded planes.
 And although it’s frustrating and a bit of a headache to seek refunds and what not, I’m trying to keep positive and travel in other ways.

-Now you might have cottoned onto the fact that I’m not an avid film watcher, but there’s just a handful of films I can watch again..and again..and again.
-Any guesses why?
-Well, yes of course, they inspire my wanderlust and get me excited to get back out exploring the world.
+Now although I’m not an avid film watcher, there are a handful of films I can watch again..and again..and again.
+And any guesses why?
+Well, of course – they inspire wanderlust and make me seriously excited to get back out exploring the world.

 Up in the Air

 Honestly, this epic film doesn’t often make it into peoples’ top movie choices.